staxas/stock-update-mailer/templates/README.md

 Requires sendmail to be installed

-You will need to manually adapt the scraper (getrates) to store historic rates, and change $fileroot variable to match your working directory
+You will need to manually adapt the scraper (getrates) to store historic rates, and change $fileroot variable to suit your working directory

 Example data line in data/user_data/owned:
 ```